 Anybody can put together a list of their picks for the greatest films ever made.
 Many have.
 In a rush of hubris and the desire for self-entertainment, I decided to join them.
-I figured that I’d certainly seen, loved and critically evaluated enough films in my 64 years to take a stab at it.
+I figured that I’d certainly seen, loved and critically evaluated enough films in my many decades to take a stab at it.
 The actual idea and motivation to do so evolved from some conversations with a young co-worker and fellow fledgling actor.
 (Thank you, Akeem!)
 He asked me for a list of films he should see, so a list I promised to give him.
 Here was a guy entering the acting profession, but who had a woeful lack of knowledge or sense of history of the very medium he was hoping to get into.
 To my thinking, he hadn’t seen anything.
 I thought this was a pity, possibly a crime.

 A simple list evolved into a more thoughtful and detailed description of all the greatest films of 8 decades and why you should see them—–the Essentials of Cinema.

 I knew going in that my list would be a very subjective one.
 But I also felt confident that my love of cinema was deep enough and broad enough that the project would be engaging and meaningful for the reader (and viewer!).
 Not just one more “Movies I like” list.
 I hope my hunch was correct.

 Right from the beginning, my intention was to define “essential” as meaning the films that are just too good to miss.
 Their contributions to cinema are artistic ones.
 They may at times also be commercial successes, but no films are included that were merely box-office smashes or technically innovative.